MyPerfectWords - Essay Writing Service

 Step 2: Gather Sensory Details

 Before you start writing, spend 5 to 10 minutes brainstorming sensory details about your topic.
-Create a five-column chart with headers for each sense: sight, sound, smell, taste, and touch.
+Create a five column chart with headers for each sense: sight, sound, smell, taste, and touch.

 If you're describing something from memory, close your eyes and try to recall specific details.
 If you're describing something you can currently observe, take notes as you look around and really pay attention.

-Here's an example chart for describing "Beach at Sunset":
+Here’s a chart describing “Beach at Sunset”:

 Sight